Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 4. Practical Django 2 and Channels 2
 5. Django for Professionals

-####
-**1. Django for Beginners** _by William S. Vincent_
+#### **1. Django for Beginners** _by William S. Vincent_

 ![](https://m.media-amazon.com/images/I/51sB4CmErSL._AC_UY218_.jpg)

-After you must have completed the tutorial on the official documentation, there's a chance you still feel lost.
-William Vincent has come to the rescue.
-In his book, he
+After you must have completed the tutorial on the official documentation, there's a chance you still feel lost or overwhelmed.
+William Vincent comes to the rescue.
+His simplistic yet powerful subversive brilliance shines in new and unexpected ways with this masterpiece.
+It

+From the simple hello world app to more complex websites, the book follows an engaging structure and leaves you seeking more.The writing was rough, with especially awkward dialogue, but I thought the premise of the story was brilliant.

 #### **2. Django 3 by Example** _by Antonio Melé_